General Guam CPA CPE Requirements and Rules

 - Formally listed, “inactive” members

-Waivers for continuing professional education exemption can be requested by CPAs for the following reasons and are subject to Board review and approval:
+Waivers for CPE exemption can be requested by CPAs for the following reasons.
+But they are further subject to Board review and approval:

 - Complications with health